 Put Your Finances In Order

-To qualify for most types of loans that are available for first time home buyers, you’ll need a credit score of 620 or higher.
+To qualify for most types of loans that are available for first time home buyers, you’ll need a credit score of at least 620 or higher.
 If you don’t have a high enough credit score, consider repairing your credit and/or paying down some debt and look through our other tips for raising your credit score.

 Figure Out How Much House You Can Afford

 If you don’t have a monthly budget, sit down and create one, and figure out how much of a house payment you can comfortably afford to make.
 Once you know what your monthly payment can be, we can help you figure out – at today’s interest rates – how much you can borrow.
 Note that most mortgage companies and lenders won’t let your total monthly debt (mortgage payment, credit card payments, student loan payments, car loan payments, etc.) exceed 41%-45% of your gross monthly income.
+And, if your budget doesn’t match your idea of the perfect home, be patient.
+Many condo owners have found that first homes lead to second homes.

 Start Working With A Real Estate Agent